ishanmishra128/NYC2024MarathonAnalysis/README.md

   - Exploring relationships between demographics (e.g., age, gender) and performance metrics.
   - Highlighting trends and anomalies to better understand how different factors contribute to marathon performance.

-This analysis not only sheds light on the performance dynamics of NYC marathon runners but also provides a framework for applying data science techniques to sports analytics.
+This analysis not only sheds light on the performances of NYC marathon runners but also provides a framework for applying data science techniques to large events and sports analytics.

-# Tesla_EV_Market